<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/episode-2-the-chat-interface-problem-and-lobe-s-imaginary-seed-round</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/episode-2-the-chat-interface-problem-and-lobe-s-imaginary-seed-round</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/episode-2-the-chat-interface-problem-and-lobe-s-imaginary-seed-round</guid>

 <description><![CDATA[<p>Eric and John riff on Lobe's seed round, then dive deep on why chat is the wrong UI for most AI.
 They unpack the blank page problem, why context matters, and how embedded AI will replace chat.</p>